Connect with us

 Is that shirt really that great, or are you brainwashed into buying it because it’s on sale?

-By thinking through the reasons you’re purchasing something, you can begin to understand your own patterns over-consuming.
+By thinking through why you’re purchasing something, you can understand your own over-consuming patterns.

 Think through where the item will live in your home.

-A good rule of thumb is to try and imagine where an item will end up before bringing it in your home.
+A good rule of thumb is to try and imagine where an item will end up before bringing it to your home.

 Can you visualize it living somewhere?